-Like a lot of traditional origami, the Pajarita is simple to make, and only takes a few minutes to do.
-It is therefore ideal for making with children.
+Like a lot of traditional origami, the Pajarita is simple to make and only takes a few minutes to do.
+It is therefore ideal for beginners and to make with children.
 Any paper will do.
-Choosing a square of paper that is only coloured on one side will give the finished model a different coloured head, but it looks just as good folded from paper that is coloured on both sides.
+Choosing a square of paper that is only coloured on one side will give the finished model a different coloured head.
+It looks just as good folded from paper that is coloured on both sides.

 Time to fold: About 5 minutes

 Paper choice: Any

 |1.
 Start with a completed Traditional Windmill.
 Instructions here|